 After my first 200km of running in the Aonijie Withwind 5L hydration vest, I’m a fan of its thoughtful design features, and impressed by its comfortable stretchy fit.

 At this early stage of testing, I’m not sure I can recommend you spend more on other hydration vest models, unless you are a staunch brand supporter.
-The vest does offer exceptional value for money at under R1,000 (that’s its price in July 2018 and again in February 2019).
+The vest does offer exceptional value for money at under R1,000 (its price in July 2018 and again in February 2019).

 The reason I say so is that I cannot distinguish between the quality of materials used, and the lightness of the hydration pack, compared to higher-priced brands.
 Only time will tell as far as durability goes, but as you’ll see later, the quality of materials and stitching appears to be as good as any I’ve used in recent years.